nikkirubinstein/ResGuides-Introductory-R-Workshop/content/10-writing-data.md

 <!--sec data-title="Challenge 2" data-id="ch2" data-show=true data-collapse=false ces-->

-Write a data-cleaning script file that subsets the health data to include only data points collected collected for students in year 8.
+Write a data-cleaning script file that subsets the titanic data to include only data for children (below the age of 18).

-Use this script to write out the new subset to a file in the `cleaned-data/` directory.
+Use this script to write out the new subset to a file in the `data/` directory.

 <!--endsec-->